ryantd42/NY-Legislative-Git/2023/S2601B-2023/bill.md

- ASSISTANCE  CARD,  OR  ANY  OTHER  IDENTIFICATION, AUTHORIZATION CARD OR ELECTRONIC ACCESS DEVICE ISSUED  BY  THE  STATE  OR  A  SOCIAL  SERVICES DISTRICT  AS  DEFINED  IN SUBDIVISION SEVEN OF SECTION TWO OF THE SOCIAL SERVICES LAW WHICH ENTITLES A PERSON TO OBTAIN PUBLIC  ASSISTANCE  BENE- FITS  UNDER A LOCAL, STATE OR FEDERAL PROGRAM ADMINISTERED BY THE STATE, ITS POLITICAL SUBDIVISIONS OR SOCIAL SERVICES DISTRICTS; OR
+ ASSISTANCE  CARD,  OR  ANY  OTHER  IDENTIFICATION, AUTHORIZATION CARD OR ELECTRONIC ACCESS DEVICE ISSUED  BY  THE  STATE  OR  A  SOCIAL  SERVICES DISTRICT  AS  DEFINED  IN SUBDIVISION SEVEN OF SECTION TWO OF THE SOCIAL

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05406-02-4
+  LBD05406-10-4
- S. 2601--A  2
+ S. 2601--B  2

-  (II) ANY UNEMPLOYMENT INSURANCE PROGRAM  CARD,  OCCUPATIONAL  TRAINING ACT  PROGRAM CARD, ADOPTION SUBSIDY ELECTRONIC PAYMENTS PROGRAM CARD, OR CARD ISSUED BY THE NEW YORK  CHILD  SUPPORT  PROGRAM  WHICH  ENTITLES  A PERSON TO RECEIVE FUNDS UNDER A LOCAL, STATE OR FEDERAL PROGRAM ADMINIS- TERED  BY  THE  STATE,  ITS  POLITICAL  SUBDIVISIONS  OR SOCIAL SERVICES DISTRICTS.
+ SERVICES LAW WHICH ENTITLES A PERSON TO OBTAIN PUBLIC  ASSISTANCE  BENE- FITS  UNDER A LOCAL, STATE OR FEDERAL PROGRAM ADMINISTERED BY THE STATE, ITS POLITICAL SUBDIVISIONS OR SOCIAL SERVICES DISTRICTS; OR (II)  ANY  UNEMPLOYMENT  INSURANCE PROGRAM CARD, OCCUPATIONAL TRAINING ACT PROGRAM CARD, ADOPTION SUBSIDY ELECTRONIC PAYMENTS PROGRAM CARD,  OR CARD  ISSUED  BY  THE  NEW  YORK  CHILD SUPPORT PROGRAM WHICH ENTITLES A PERSON TO RECEIVE FUNDS UNDER A LOCAL, STATE OR FEDERAL PROGRAM ADMINIS- TERED BY THE  STATE,  ITS  POLITICAL  SUBDIVISIONS  OR  SOCIAL  SERVICES DISTRICTS.
   2. NO BANK SHALL IMPOSE ANY FEE FOR BENEFIT BANKING SERVICES ATTRIBUT- ABLE TO THE USE OF AN ELECTRONIC BENEFIT TRANSFER CARD.
   3. NO  OPERATOR  OR OWNER OF AN AUTOMATED TELLER MACHINE SHALL IMPOSE ANY FEE FOR BENEFIT BANKING SERVICES ATTRIBUTABLE TO THE USE OF AN ELEC- TRONIC BENEFIT TRANSFER CARD.
   § 2.
 This act shall take effect immediately and  shall  apply  to  any contract  for benefit banking services as defined in section 9-aa of the banking law, as added by section one of this act,  entered  into  on  or after  such effective date between the state, or any agency, subdivision or department thereof, and any institution subject to the New York state banking law, notwithstanding the terms of such current contracts.